adamsolomou/SC-DNN/README.md

 # SC-DNN

 ## Overview
 This repository provides source code and documentation for the implementation of Neural Networks using Stochastic Computing, a novel computing paradigm that provides significantly lower hardware footprint compared to conventional binary computing.
 A software implementation of several computational elements is provided including scaled addition, multiplication, scaled inner product and a stochastic implementation of the hyperbolic function.
 Furthermore, a stochastic comparator is implemented and used to introduce a stochastic implementation of the rectified linear unit (ReLU).
 Saturation arithmetic elements are also introduced based on a stochastic linear gain function.
-A modified neuron architecture is proposed and impolemented to model stochastic arithmetic during the training phase of a network.
+A modified neuron architecture is proposed and implemented to model stochastic arithmetic during the training phase of a network.

 ## Setup